importantimport/gumori/README.md

 └── package.json
 ```

-Astro looks for `.md` files in the `src/posts/` directory.
-Each page is exposed as a route based on its file name.
+Astro looks for `.md` files in the `gumori` directory.
+Each page is exposed as a route based on its filename.

-Any static assets, like images, can be placed in the `public/` directory.
+Also you can put any static assets (like images) in the same location!

 ## 🖥️ Commands